About Log Cabin Cooking Classes

 Examples of PAST CLASSES:

-Rustic Alpine Campfire Polenta Gathering: THE REAL DEAL!
+Rustic Alpine Campfire Polenta Gathering

 All the way from the magic storybook-land of Aosta in the Italian Alps, come Annie Erbsen and Gianluca De Bacco to teach you about preparing polenta … the “heart” of rustic northern Italian peasant fare.
 You can read more about their amazing story here on my blog and here on Annie’s blog.